 My current research interests include computer vision problems related to modeling 3D environments with visual and range imagery, designing and analyzing large camera networks, and machine learning problems for radiotherapy applications.
-I am the Deputy Director of the NSF Engineering Research Center for Smart Lighting, and am affiliated with the NSF Engineering Research Center for Subsurface Sensing and Imaging Systems (CenSSIS), the DHS Center of Excellence on Explosives Detection, Mitigation and Response (ALERT), and Rensselaer's Experimental Media and Performing Arts Center (EMPAC).
+I am the Deputy Director of the NSF Engineering Research Center for Lighting Enabled Systems and Applications (LESA), and am affiliated with the NSF Engineering Research Center for Subsurface Sensing and Imaging Systems (CenSSIS), the DHS Center of Excellence on Explosives Detection, Mitigation and Response (ALERT), and Rensselaer's Experimental Media and Performing Arts Center (EMPAC).
 I received an NSF CAREER award in March 2003 and was a member of the 2007 DARPA Computer Science Study Group.
-I am a Senior Member of the IEEE and an Associate Editor of IEEE Transactions on Image Processing.
+I am a Senior Member of the IEEE and a Senior Area Editor of IEEE Transactions on Image Processing.
 In Fall 2012, Cambridge University Press published my textbook Computer Vision for Visual Effects.

 Here is a brief Curriculum Vita.